theswampire/AutoPDF/README.md

 ## Help

 If any problems occur, please don't be afraid to create an issue or contact me directly.
 Any pull request is welcome :)

+ ## Future

+Much more sophisticated configuration paired with a simple graphical user interface would be amazing to have implemented. ╰(\*°▽°\*)╯

+But packaging is more pressing as currently it is unlikely that someone without any Python knowledge is able to install and run AutoPDF ಠ_ಠ.